 - 1 1/4 Cups – Milk (warm) – 285 milliliters

-- 1/4 Cup – Light Brown Sugar (packed) – 54 grams – See tips below if you want to use less sugar.
+- 1/4 Cup – Light Brown Sugar (packed) – 54 grams – If you prefer non-sweet whole wheat breads, you should use only 2 tablespoons of light brown sugar.

 - 1 1/4 Teaspoons – Salt – 7.5 grams